 With all points considered, the lethal removal (killing) of coyotes is a last resort for the City.
-However it is important to note that Animal Care staff may use their discretion after thorough investigation, to use lethal intervention at anytime, should the circumstances warrant it.
 Other interventions will be attempted and the overall management response will be scaled to meet the degree of severity and risk experienced by humans.
 Overall, the presence of coyotes in urbanized areas is generally a positive ecosystem service and likely serves to reduce human risk to zoonotic disease (disease that can jump from a non-human animal to humans).
 Therefore, the management interventions need to strike a balance so that the positive benefits of resident coyotes can be enjoyed by the human community, with the negative aspects managed appropriately.